Self-Build and Custom Housebuilding Register

 After applying the Council will contact you within 28 days to inform you whether you are eligible to be placed on the register, and if not why not.
+We may also contact you if you have not provided evidence of your eligibility.
 More details on eligibility are contained in our Frequently Asked Questions (FAQs) document, available below, you are advised to read this before submitting your application.

 Once you are on the Register

 At this moment the Council does not have any plots or are aware of any plots available for prospective Self-Builders.